SKalt/brzozowski-ts/README.md

 An experiment in implementing static checks of regular expressions in Typescript using [Brzozowski derivatives][wiki].

-This relates to [Typescript's RegEx-validated string types issue][ts-issue].
+This is also an experiment in what an API for what a RegEx-validated string type might look like.
+There has already been discussion of the use cases and potential API in the [Typescript RegEx-validated string types issue][ts-issue].

 # Use case